hsuonsivu/hsupublic/3d-models/README.md

 A frame to scan film strips in a flat bed scanner, for both negatives and positives.
 This is designed for Epson Perfection V850 Pro, so it has Epson's positioning knobs.
 The positioning knobs are detachable, as with them the frame is too wide for A4 pocket.
+To store the frame turn the epson bits upside down and towards film strips to avoid losing them.

 I am using vuescan to scan the film strips.